Vurv78/Vendetta-E2/README.md

 * Webhook message sending

 ### TODO
+* Commands API (Just some abstraction to keep a prefix and easily make commands)
 * Reconnecting when we disconnect for some reason (I've never encountered disconnects)
 * Sharding (Never gonna happen dude)